Non-Retail Sales Supervisors

 - Monitor sales staff performance to ensure that goals are met.

-Sales Supervisors with little to no experience tend to make between $36870 and $51160 while the more experienced ones make over $103820 per year.
+Non-Retail Sales Supervisors with little to no experience tend to make between $40310 and $54670 while the more experienced ones can earn over $101920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sales Supervisor is to move to a higher paying state like NY.
-Right now, the highest paying states for Sales Supervisors are NY, NH, NC, PA and VA.
+One of the easiest ways to increase your salary as a Supervisor of Non-Retail Sales Worker is to move to a higher paying state like NY.
+Right now, the highest paying states for Non-Retail Sales Supervisors are NY, VA, NC, RI and PA.

-3 other factors that can increase your salary as A Sales Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supervisor of Non-Retail Sales Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Sales Supervisors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Non-Retail Sales Supervisors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons